tim-hub/TiminesSweeper-3D-/README.md

 1. ~~rotate more smoothly~~ (not use the y input when click right button to rotate)
 2. ~~can be destroyed by itself when click~~
 2. ~~mines position randomly~~
-2. when click space cube, then other space near it show too
 4. ~~when click mine, show mine and show the explosion~~
-5. maybe use whel control the distance between cubes not the distance between camera and parent objct
 6. ~~background change to more like the space~~
 7. add audio, like explosion, click
 8. UI(start,restart, show help, control tips)